Image replicator make

 Writing Tarball From a Windows Workstation

-It is recommended to use a third party tool, as native Windows archive tools have been observed to not work correctly.
+A third party tool is recommended, as native Windows archive tools have occasionally not worked correctly.
 Tools such as 7-Zip[4] or PeaZip[5] are known working.
-It may also be possible to use Windows Subsystem for Linux following the Linux Workstation instructions above, but this has not been tested.
+(It may also be possible to use Windows Subsystem for Linux following the Linux Workstation instructions above, but this has not been tested.)

 Note that some Windows tools may attempt to use the whole disk, rather than create a partition table.
 A partition table with a single partition is required for U-Boot support.

 With a formatted USB disk, the archive can be unpacked to the root folder of the USB disk.
-Be sure to not unpack the tarball contents in to a new folder on the drive as this will not be bootable.
+Be sure to not unpack the tarball contents into a new folder on the drive, as this will not boot.